 - Support projects that minimize CO2 emissions

-- We support Eden Reforestation Projects (short: Eden).
-The non-profit organization works in regions that are particularly affected by climate change and global deforestation.
+- We support Eden Reforestation Projects (Eden for short).
+The non-profit organization works in regions that are particularly suffering from climate change and global deforestation.
 With the help of our customers, we have been able to plant over 13,000 trees so far.

-- RAIDBOXES uses 100 percent electricity from hydropower.
+- Raidboxes uses 100 per cent electricity from hydropower.
 We are aware that not all green electricity is the same.
-That is why we pay attention to fair conditions with our energy partners.
+That's why we pay attention to fair framework conditions with our energy partners.

-- In addition to compensating for green WordPress hosting, we are gradually implementing a corporate philosophy that focuses on sustainability in all areas.
+- In addition to compensating for our green WordPress hosting, we're gradually implementing a corporate philosophy that focuses on sustainability in all areas.

-- These are, for example, points such as our vision on Open Source and Equal Opportunitiesthe concept of the Holacracyenvironmentally conscious products and materials for our office or the support of home office and remote work.
+- These are, for example, points such as our vision on the subject of open source and equal opportunities, the concept of the Holacracy , environmentally conscious products and materials for our office or the support of home office and remote work.

-You can find out more about our campaign "Plant, Prevent, Protect" in this video:
+Learn more about our "Plant, Prevent, Protect" campaign in this video:

-Eden relies on local residents or workers for their projects, which are paid for by the donations.
-This is another reason why we have chosen this partner.
-The organisation makes an active contribution to the fight against poverty.
-And this is an essential part of our approach to the issue of sustainability.
+Eden relies on local residents or workers for their projects and pays them from donated funds.
+That was another reason why we chose to work with this partner.
+The organization makes an active contribution to the fight against poverty.
+And this is an essential part of our approach to sustainability.